sion-codin/iphone-use/README.md

 2. Select the WebDriverAgentRunner scheme
 3. Select the scheme as Product -> Scheme -> WebDriverAgentRunner (or WebDriverAgentRunner_tvOS for tvOS)
 4. Select your device in Product -> Destination
+5. (Optional) If your account is a regular (non-paid) developer account, you may need to refer to this document: [Basic Manual Configuration](https://appium.github.io/appium-xcuitest-driver/latest/preparation/prov-profile-basic-manual/)
-5. Select Product -> Test to build and install the WDA app
+6. Select Product -> Test to build and install the WDA app

 You should now see "Automation Running" on your iPhone screen